kjbrum/rakrr/README.md

   Options:
     --template    Path to a JSON template file to use for extracting the data.
+    --filename    Pass a file name to use when saving the data.
     --format      Output format: (json|csv)
     --strip-tags  Strip HTML tags from the returned results.
 ```